sandervandevelde/iot-workshop/NodeJsToIotHub.md

 ### Create a Client Device Application
 Now that you have registered a device, it can submit data to the IoT hub.

-1. Create a new iotdevice folder on your system.
+1. `Create` a new "iotdevice" folder on your system.
-2. In the Node.JS console or dosbox and navigate to the iotdevice folder.
+2. `Open` the Node.JS console or dosbox and navigate to the iotdevice folder.
 3. Enter the following command, and press RETURN to accept all the default options.
 This creates a package.json file for your application:

 ```javascript
 npm init
 ```

 4. Enter the following command to install the Azure IoT device and AMQP protocol packages:

 ```javascript
 npm install azure-iot-device azure-iot-device-amqp
 ```

-5. Create an iotdevice.js file in the iotdevice folder.
+5. Create an `iotdevice.js` file in the iotdevice folder.
-6. Use a text editor to edit the iotdevice.js file.
+6. Use a text editor to `edit` the "iotdevice.js" file.
-7. Modify the script to set the connStr variable to reflect the device connection string for the MachineCyclesNodeJs device (which you copied to the clipboard in the previous exercise), as shown here:
+7. Modify the script with the following script and set the `connStr variable` to reflect the *device connection string* for the MachineCyclesNodeJs device (which you copied to the clipboard in the previous exercise), as shown here:

 ```javascript
 'use strict';